Web Apps and Cross Browser Capabilities

 I remember when we released FreshBooks (then called 2ndSite) in May 2004.
 Back then the web was different – it was a little less mature, a little less evolved.
 AJAX was virtually unknown and the term Web 2.0 was a twinkle in Tim O’Reilly’s eye.

-When we launched FreshBooks, our application was not cross platform or cross browser compliant.
-Seems crazy today that a web app would not be Mac compliant, but then – while not ideal – it was fairly common.
+When we launched FreshBooks, our web app was not cross platform or cross browser compliant.
+Seems crazy today that an application would not be Mac compliant, but then – while not ideal – it was fairly common.
 The truth is we were three PC based developers and did not even have a Mac to test on, so we focused on what we knew and that was that.

 It didn’t take long for us to start hearing from Mac users though, and I’m pleased to say by August 2004 were were Mac compliant and we’ve never looked back.